Sokisati/project_epl/README.md

 # Guide

-Mmake sure you follow this guide in order.
+Make sure you follow this guide in order.
 No idea what you should do if you run into errors, just google it.

 ## Tools
 ```sudo apt update && sudo apt upgrade && sudo apt install -y git python3-venv python3-pip i2c-tools```

 ## I2C